 Set to the song Lions, by Bob Marley’s grandson Skip, the ad goes on for a painful 2 minutes and 39 seconds.
 But I promise, by the first 20 seconds, you’ll be ready to throw up in your mouth (and not just because Pepsi is kind of gross).

 But before we explore this in depth, let’s also just say this: I’m quite sure that Pepsi went into this with the best of intentions.
 I can just picture the room of happy people high-fiving and cheering each other on for being SO relevant with their work!
 So diverse in their casting!
-So — dare we say that word that white folks have so adoringly adopted into their vernacular — woke!
+So — dare we say that word that has been beaten to death in the current vernacular — woke!

 So join me as I examine the evidence below.
 Because, y’all, I got time today.